Scholars

 TL1 Bio: "My background, ultimately leading me to become a cognitive neurologist, started at the Community College of Baltimore County where I graduated with A.S. in Chemistry.
 I then continued my education at the University of Maryland Baltimore County where I graduated with a B.S. in Biochemistry.
 These experiences led me to pursue a career as a medical researcher, and to obtain research experiences working with Dr. Mortimer Mishkin at the NIMH working on the connections between the auditory cortex and the thalamus, and with Dr. Argye Hillis at Johns Hopkins University working on the factors affecting aphasia recovery in stroke survivors.
 Currently, I work under the dual mentorship of Drs.
 Rhonda Friedman and Peter Turkeltaub in the MD/PhD program at Georgetown University.
 My research, under the TL1 Training Grant, will attempt to understand the neural pathways that govern reading processes, and how those pathways change after a stroke that affects reading ability.
 In the future, I hope to investigate the ability of the human brain to change as a result of experience or injury, in the hopes of applying that knowledge to potential treatments for those who have lost certain cognitive functions."

-Name: Victoria Brooks
+Name: Victoria Brooks, PhD

 Email:victoria.brooks@bison.howard.edu